blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 the requested URL.
 If a user requests ``/posts/view/3``, then the value '3' is passed as ``$id``.

-We also do a bit of error checking to ensure a user is actually accessing a record.
+We also do a bit of error checking to ensure that a user is actually accessing a record.
 If a user requests ``/posts/view``, we will throw a ``NotFoundException`` and let the CakePHP ErrorHandler take over.
 We also perform a similar check to make sure the user has accessed a